In This Article

 General Bytes, a Czech-based company, is the world’s largest Bitcoin, blockchain, and cryptocurrency ATM manufacturer.
 The company has sold over 13,300 machines in over 143 countries.

-Their Bitcoin ATMs support over 180 different fiat currencies and over 40 different cryptocurrencies.
+Their crypto ATM machines support over 180 different fiat currencies and over 40 different cryptocurrencies.
 The company manufactures three main BTM models:

 BATMTwo

 The BATMTwo is their most popular model and is designed to be securely mounted on a wall or optional stand.
 It supports only buying cryptocurrencies and has a built-in finger scanner for AML/KYC compliance.
-The BATMTwo costs around $3,649.
+The BATMTwo costs around $3,649 for the one-way (buy-only) model without a stand, offering a compact design with a 10-inch screen, and featuring remote management for operators.

-There are also two updated versions of the BATMTwo, the BATMTwoPro ($4,799) and BATMTwoUltra ($4,999).
+There are also two updated versions of the BATMTwo, the BATMTwoPro ($5,199) and BATMTwoUltra ($5,299).
 The BATMTwo has a larger screen and updated banknote validators to flawlessly identify fake and damaged notes.
-The BATMTwoUltra is a more compact version of the BATMTwo but also offers bi-directional transactions, meaning that it can convert cash to crypto as well as converting crypto to cash.
+The BATMTwoUltra is a more compact version of the BATMTwo but also offers bi-directional transactions, meaning that it can convert cash to crypto as well as convert crypto to cash.

 BATMThree

-The BATMThree has an updated design, a 23″ FullHD display and is a fully-mounted BTM.
+The BATMThree has an updated design, a 23″ FullHD display, and is a fully-mounted BTM.
 This Bitcoin ATM offers both buying and selling of Bitcoin and other cryptocurrencies.
-Unlike the BATMTwo, this model can also issue users an NFC card that contains a private key which they can use later to send or receive Bitcoin by placing the card on the NFC reader.
-The BATMTHREE costs around $6,698.
+Unlike the BATMTwo, this model can also issue users an NFC card that contains a private key, which they can use later to send or receive Bitcoin by placing the card on the NFC reader.
+The BATMTHREE costs around $6,899.

 BATMFour